An Ultimate Guide to 2025 DELF & DALF Exam

 Both are exactly alike.
 The administration is the only thing that differs.

-For example, if the French embassy and local schools have some arrangement, then you can take DELF for schools (DELF Scolaire).
+For example, if the French embassy and local schools have some arrangements, you can take DELF for schools (DELF Scolaire).

 If there is no such understanding, then DELF Junior.